-Meditate on your death so that you will make the most about your time, instillling a sense of urgency in your purpose and goals.
+Meditate on your death so that you will make the most of your time, instilling a sense of urgency in your purpose and goals.

 Accept people for who they are, not for what you want them to be

-Don’t project your emotions on them, don’t try to change who they are.
+Don’t project your emotions onto them, and don’t try to change who they are.